Jagadeesh-data/Jagadeesh-data-Comprehensive-Card-Usage-Dashboard/README.md

 ## Project Overview:

+## Comprehensive Card Usage Dashboard on RBI Credit and Debit Card Data to check the Bank Benchmark Performance Analysis

 This project involved designing two dynamic and interactive dashboards aimed at analyzing and benchmarking the performance of various banks using RBI’s credit and debit card data.
 The objective was to provide a high-level and granular view into transaction trends, market shares, user behavior, and payment method preferences across the Indian banking industry.